 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In 2014, the ASA held that an ad which encouraged consumers to bet on the outcome of an ongoing murder trial had breached this rule because it was reasonably foreseeable that serious or widespread offence was likely to be caused by an ad which sought commercial advantage based on that trial and which made light of the sensitive issues involved (Paddy Power plc, 19 March 2014).
+In 2014, the ASA held that an ad which encouraged consumers to bet on the outcome of an ongoing murder trial had breached this rule because it was reasonably foreseeable that serious and widespread offence was likely to be caused by an ad which sought commercial advantage based on that trial and which made light of the sensitive issues involved (Paddy Power plc, 19 March 2014).

-Previously, the ASA held that a poster which had been displayed where it could be seen by children and which contained the text "fcukinkybugger.com” was likely to cause serious or widespread offence, because it would be interpreted by consumers as referring to an expletive.
+Previously, the ASA held that a poster which had been displayed where it could be seen by children and which contained the text "fcukinkybugger.com” was likely to cause serious and widespread offence, because it would be interpreted by consumers as referring to an expletive.
 In this case, the advertiser had previously been told "fcuk" should not be used in an advertisement if it could be interpreted in this way, and the ASA held that the ad hadn’t just been likely to cause offence, but had also brought advertising into disrepute (French Connection Group plc, 4 April 2001).

 In 2006, the ASA held that an ad which misleadingly described flights as “free” when consumers had to pay non-optional taxes had brought advertising into disrepute.
 In this case, the ASA had previously told the advertiser it was misleading to describe the flights as “free” and they had provided a number of written assurances that they would not repeat the claim (Dart Group plc t/a Jet2.com, 20 December 2006).
 Because the advertiser had subsequently breached those assurances, the ASA held that the ads had brought advertising into disrepute.